afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 - **I2C rotary encoders**.
 Already described above.
 The main disadvantage of this approach is vendor dependence.
   If you have two I2C encoders from different vendors, it is guaranteed that they can be wired together, but there is no guarantee that they will accept the same set of commands.
-  Size is another concern due to the additional circuitry in each rotary encoder.
 They are expensive, too.
   The great advantage of this approach is pin expenditure: just two pins for all rotary encoders.
   Another advantage is no need for extra circuitry, just wiring.

 - **GPIO expanders**.
 Already described above.
 Very close in nature to *I2C rotary encoders* and the same advantage.
-  Can hold switches along with rotary encoders.
+  Could hold switches along with rotary encoders.
-  The main disadvantage is size.
-For example, the *MCP23017* exposes 28 pins.
-It can hold up to eight rotary encoders.
+  Unlike switches, rotary encoders require hardware interrupts from the GPIO expanders in order to work properly.

 - **Rotary encoder matrix**.
 All encoders share `DT/A` and `CLK/B` input pins.
 Other input pins, called *witnesses*, tell which one is being operated.
   Unfortunately, this circuit is **unable to detect input from two or more rotary encoders at the same time**.